-The SWAN system tool indicators are used to provide a sustainability score for each farm.
-The first time these indicators are measured, it forms a farm’s baseline SWAN sustainability score and the proceeding measurements are compared to this baseline.
+The SWAN system indicators are used to provide a sustainability score for each farm and the scores are explained in detail here.
+The initial measurement for each farm for these indicators serves as a farm’s baseline score and thus the subsequent annual measurements are compared to this baseline.

 This shows farmers their progress over time.

-Woodlands Dairy producers are able to see the results of their measured indicators on their own online sustainability platform on the Trace & Save producer website.
+Woodlands Dairy producers can see the results of their measured indicators on their own online sustainability platform on the Trace & Save website.
 This shows their progress regarding sustainability and allows them to identify future opportunities for improvement.
-Consumers are also able to trace the progress of Woodlands Dairy producers regarding sustainable dairy farming by checking the sustainability score and observing its trend on the Trace & Save consumer website, www.traceandsave.co.za.
+Consumers are also able to trace the progress of Woodlands Dairy producers regarding sustainable dairy farming by checking the sustainability score and observing its trend on the Trace & Save website, www.traceandsave.com.

-A Woodlands Dairy Milk Standard has also been rolled out to all milk producers of Woodlands Dairy.
+The Woodlands Dairy Milk Standard has been rolled out to all milk producers of Woodlands Dairy.
 Producer farms are surveyed every second year to ensure producers’ compliance with legal, regulative and industry requirements.
-Each farm is audited by an independent quality auditor and measured against pre-determined criteria, accepted and approved by management and the Woodlands Dairy Milk Producers Organisation (WDMPO).
+Each farm is audited by the Dairy Standard Agency (DSA), an independent industry governing body, and measured against pre-determined criteria that’s accepted, and approved by management and the Woodlands Dairy Milk Producers Organisation (WDMPO).

 Quarterly visits and surveys are conducted on producer farms by Woodlands Dairy Sustainability and Producer Services departments to verify the upkeep of the Milk Standard by the producers.
 Producers are required to submit monthly reports regarding critical control points to the Sustainability Department.
 Any non-conformances regarding sub-standard practices are investigated and addressed.

-- Milk Storage facility and equipment should be kept at a high level of hygiene and access controlled to the facility.
-Further, there should be effective measures in place to eliminate access of pests, domestic animals and insects to the facility.
+Milk storage facility and equipment should be kept at a high level of hygiene and access controlled to the facility.
+There should be effective measures in place to eliminate access of pests, domestic animals, and insects to the facility.

-Focus on personal hygiene of staff and relevant training to equip them to handle and maintain the facility and equipment to be food-safe and hygienic.
+Focus on personal hygiene of staff and relevant training to equip them to manage and maintain the facility and equipment to be food-safe and hygienic.

-- Furthermore, an effective record-keeping system of all animals should be in place regarding life-history, inoculations, treatments and all tests performed by a veterinarian to ensure the animals are cleared/safe to be milked for human consumption.
+An effective recordkeeping system of all animals should be in place regarding life-history, inoculations, treatments, and all tests performed by a veterinarian to ensure the animals are cleared/safe to be milked for human consumption.